 If you get a reversal pattern and it doesn’t reverse right away or at all, take a look at the moving averages.
 Look at RSI and MACD also.
 They could be showing something different than that pattern.

 We have these tools that allow us to get a clearer picture of what’s happening.
 They can’t predict what will happen though.
 If they did, everyone would be a trader who never lost money.
+Looking for more stock training?
+Take our free stock trading courses to help you get started.

 Like any pattern piercing patterns are good to pay attention to.
 If you’re swing trading the pattern, you need confirmation.
 As you can see form the charts above, the reversal didn’t happen right away.